Tarkan's Long Hello

 Each threw accusations at the other.
 Tarkan claimed that San had not only cheated him financially but had tricked him into signing away his release and performance rights to a company known as Jonathan Productions, set up and owned in equal shares by San and a French producer called Charles Ibgui, who was an old friend of San's.

-The subsequent agreements signed between Tarkan, Atlantic and Ibgui effectively blocked Tarkan from releasing any new album without the permission of Jonathan Productions.
+The subsequent agreements signed between Tarkan, Atlantic and Ibgui were to effectively block Tarkan from releasing any new album without the permission of Jonathan Productions.
 This not only frustrated Tarkan artistically, but was also to frustrate PolyGram (now Universal) and any other music company that was going to try and build upon the singer's European success in 1999.

 San argued that Tarkan should have read the small print and that most international recording contracts were drafted in this way.